chezyio/SC3010/README.md

 -   Vritual memory encryption is realized by SME
     -   Perfomed via dedictaed hardware in memory controllers
     -   Uses AES engine to encrypt data and control with C-bit in page table entry
+        - If C-bit is enabled, then proceed to encrypt data before storing into memory
+        - If C-bit is disabled, then proceed to store in memory as no protection is required
     -   C-bit is located at physical address bit 47
     -   Setting C-bit to 1 indicates page is encrypted
         -   Give users the ability to encrypt full memory or selected pages